Best red wine picks for 2025

 Red wine serving temperature and other tips

-When choosing the perfect red wine, it’s not just about taste—it’s about understanding its body, structure, and how it matches your preferences.
-But don’t worry, you don’t need to be an expert—just a few simple tips can make all the difference!
+Choosing the perfect red wine involves understanding its body, structure and how it matches your preferences.
+But don’t worry, you don’t need to be an expert!
+In the table below we make this process easy by providing key details like:

 • Alcohol content (ABV)